-KEYPAD Connector
+KEYPAD Receptacle

-Attach the 5-pin male connector of the keypad controller and lock in place (push in the knurled ring then turn).
+Attach the 5-pin male connector plug on the end of the GTO Keypad's coiled cable to this receptacle and lock it in place (push in the knurled ring then turn).

-RS-232 Connectors
+RS-232 Ports (2)

-These serial port connections are used to connect your mount to your external computer.
-Beginning in December 2008, we began shipping all mounts with a 15' straight-through (non-crossing) serial cable with a 9-pin (DB9) male connector to interface with the GTOCP3 Control Panel.
-We also provide the locking posts to secure the cable firmly onto the control box.
-If you purchase a serial cable that does not have a 9-pin connector, you can use a gender changer or adapter to convert it.
+These serial ports are used to connect your mount to your external computer.
+We provide one 15 ft. serial cable (CABSER15) with your mount.
+You may provide your own additional straight-through (non-crossing) cables with a 9-pin (DE-9) male connector to interface with the GTO panel, or you can purchase them directly from us (and be assured that they are the correct type of cable!).
+We have provided the locking posts to secure the cable firmly onto the control box.
+If your serial cable does not have a 9-pin connector, you can use a gender changer or adapter to convert it.

 Please note: the use of "crossing," "reversing," "null," or "null modem" cables is a frequent source of failure and frustration.
 Make sure that your serial cable is wired straight-through!

-When you are controlling the position of the mount with a computer program such as $PulseGuide^{TM}$, Software Bisque's $TheSky^{TM}$, or Simulation Curriculum Corp.'s $Starry\ Night^{TM}$, the microprocessor chip located in the servo drive box will send continual RA and Dec. coordinate data via the cable connections to your computer.
-When you use the software to give instruction to slew to a new object, the commands (RA and Dec. coordinates) are sent to the mount.
-Please read the section that follows entitled Controlling Your GTO Mount.
+When you are controlling the position of the mount with a computer program such as $PulseGuide^{TM}$, Software Bisque's $TheSky^{TM}$, or Simulation Curriculum Corp.'s Starry NightTM, the microprocessor chip located in the servo drive box will send continual R.A. and Dec. coordinate data via the cable connections to your computer.
+When you use the software to give instructions to slew to a new object, the commands (R.A. and Dec. coordinates) are sent to the mount.
+Please read the section that follows entitled, "Controlling Your GTO Mount."

-We provide two serial-port connections on the mount so that you can use two software programs simultaneously (in addition to any auto-guider software that may be sending signals to the mount through the Auto-guider Connector).
-For instance, you can use PulseGuide for advanced mount control, while using TheSky as a planetarium program.
-The telescope control functions of TheSky's native driver are more limited, so using both in a remote application is advantageous.
-Since the mount will update the RA and Dec coordinates simultaneously, both programs are continually updated with the data from the mount.
-You can watch the screen display of TheSky to see where your telescope is pointing as it slews.
+We provide two RS-232 serial-port connections on the mount so that you can use two software programs simultaneously (in addition to any auto-guider software that may be sending signals to the mount through the Auto-guider Connector).
+For instance, you can use PulseGuideTM for advanced mount control, while using TheSkyTM as a planetarium program.
+The telescope control functions of TheSkyTM are more limited, so using both in a remote application is advantageous.
+Since the mount will update the R.A. and Dec. coordinates simultaneously, both programs are continually updated with the data from the mount.
+You can watch the screen display of TheSkyTM to see where your telescope is pointing as it slews.
 This is most effective if you have a reasonably fast computer with plenty of RAM.
-If you try this with a 100MHz processor and only 32 MB of RAM, the response time will be slow since both programs must be continuously updated with position data.